×

 2. Fuel Efficiency

-Under-inflated tyres increase the rolling resistance, causing the engine to work harder and consume more fuel.
+If your tyres are under-inflated, friction increases, and the rolling resistance is greater.
+This causes the engine to work harder and consume more fuel.

 3. Tyre Longevity